federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 Each list is a synthesis of thousands of individual polls and ballots, so it is not only pleasant to read, but also "statistically sound".
 As a consequence, the website represents an invaluable resource for both professionals and beginners alike.

 Eytan Bakshy, a scientist at Facebook, suggests that future data scientists find data they are interested in, and play with them, to develop expertise.
-I have been a fan of TSPDT for years, so this is my chance to visually explore some of its rich data sets.
+I have been a fan of TSPDT for years, so this is my chance to visually explore some of its rich datasets.
 Among the others, I will investigate:

 -   which countries (co-)produced the greatest movies of all time, whether any particular region stands out in terms of either the number of contributions or film quality and, if so, why;